Welcome to vnonline.co.uk

 Scientists have used machine learning to develop an algorithm that can accurately detect and grade heart murmurs in dogs.

-Tests showed that the algorithm had a sensitivity of around 90 per cent, which is similar level of accuracy as an expert cardiologist.
+Tests showed that the algorithm had a sensitivity of around 90 per cent, which is a similar level of accuracy as an expert cardiologist.

 An estimated one in 30 dogs seen by a veterinary surgeon has a heart murmur, which is a key sign of mitral valve disease.
 The technology could aid early detection.